jwplayer/applicaster-docs/analytics.md

 - Play Sessions Data Export (s3 bucket of aggregated play session data), which can be arranged by a JW Player Account Manager

 ## Which values is Applicaster sending?
-All the required field of the  [JW OTT Ping Interface](https://github.com/jwplayer/ott-web-app/blob/develop/docs/features/video-analytics.md)

-As well as `oaid` App User ID.
+All the required field of the  [JW OTT Ping Interface](https://github.com/jwplayer/ott-web-app/blob/develop/docs/features/video-analytics.md).
+As well as `oaid` App User ID if configure appropriately.

 Applicaster is not sending the following values:
 - `ofv` Device firmware version.
 The Zapp platform doesn't have access to this value.